-You may find that droplets of condensation start to form on your conservatory during the colder months of the year.
-Whilst this is perfectly normal and quite common for conservatories, it can be annoying.
+You may find that droplets of condensation on your conservatory during the colder months of the year and working out how to stop condensation in a conservatory can be tricky.
+Condensation appearing is perfectly normal and quite common for conservatories, but it can be annoying.

 What causes condensation in a conservatory?

+The first step on the road to preventing conservatory condensation is working out what causes it.
 Condensation is caused by the difference in temperature between the inside and outside of your conservatory.
 When hot air meets the cold surface of a window, the moisture in the air condenses to form droplets.

-- The temperature of the windows
+- The temperature of the conservatory windows

 - The temperature inside the conservatory